Python code for Curl Basic Auth ExampleThis Python code snippet was generated automatically for the Curl Basic Auth example.

 Curl is an open-source command-line tool for transferring data to or from the server using URL syntax.
 Curl supports over 25+ protocols, including HTTP, HTTPS, SFTP, FTP, and has built-in support for proxy, HTTP Cookies, SSL certificates.
 Curl is ideal for testing test APIs and works on platforms Linux, Windows, and macOS.

 Basic Authentication is a method for an HTTP client (such as a web browser) to provide a username and password to the server when making an HTTP request to protected resources.
 For Basic Authentication, the client sends an HTTP request header field in the form Authorization: Basic base64String, where the base64String is a Base64 encoded username and password concatenated with a single colon.
 Basic authentication is not the most secure authentication method because the username and password can be easily decrypted from the base64 string.
 For security reasons, Basic Authentication should only be used over HTTPS/SSL connections.

 Can I send Basic Auth Credentials using Curl?

-Yes, Curl has a built-in support for basic HTTP server authorization.
+Yes, Curl has built-in support for basic HTTP server authorization.
 To make a Curl request with basic authorization credentials, you need to use the following command line parameter: -u username: password (or --user).
-Curl automatically converts the provided login: password pair into a Base64 encoded string and adds the corresponding HTTP header "Authorization: Basic bG9naW46cGFzc3dvcmQ =" to the request.
-If you omit part of the password in the command line parameter, Curl will prompt the user for the password.
+Curl automatically converts the provided login: password pair into a Base64-encoded string and adds an appropriate HTTP header "Authorization: Basic bG9naW46cGFzc3dvcmQ =" to the request.
+If you omit part of the password in the command line parameter, Curl will prompt the user for a password.

-Alternatively, you can pass the basic auth credentials using the Curl -H "Authorization: Basic bG9naW46cGFzc3dvcmQ" command-line option.
-The -H option passes the Authorization header with basic auth credentials to the Curl like any other custom header, without any processing.
+Alternatively, you can pass the basic auth credentials using the Curl -H "Authorization: Basic [token]" command-line option.
+The -H parameter passes the authorization header to Curl like any other custom header, without any processing.